-- Where is the waste is going?
+- Where is the waste going?
 A legitimate company should not object to being asked questions.

 - That you get a proper receipt (Waste Transfer Note) detailing what has been removed, and where it will be going.
 See that the Company/trader details are included.

-A fixed penalty notice of up to £200 may be issued to householders if your waste is found fly tipped, or there is evidence that you did not made appropriate checks.
+A fixed penalty notice of up to £200 may be issued to householders if your waste is found fly-tipped, or there is evidence that you did not make appropriate checks.